KEEPING BUTTS IN SEATS

 The Dangling Cause

-A dangling cause is an unresolved issue dangling in the audience's mind as other events intervene.
+A dangling cause is an unresolved issue dangling in the audience's mind as other events ensue.
 Generally coming from a character's mouth, it's a statement of intention, a prediction, a warning, a threat, or any other such promise that a character will do something.

 Lecter: "I'll help you catch him, Clarice".
 Clarice: "You know who he is, don't you?
 Tell me who decapitated your patient, Doctor."
 Even Dr. Chilton, when we see he's listening, is a dangling cause, because from that moment on we know he's going to interfere somehow.
 The question is...when?